 If an investment is so complicated that you can’t explain it in simple English, that’s a warning sign to stay away.
 Just because an investment is arcane doesn’t mean it’s any better than the simple one down the hallway.
 With so many available opportunities to make money, stick to things you understand so you know what to expect.

-Unregistered investments are generally designed for “accredited investors,” or the very wealthy or experienced.
+Unregistered investments are generally intended for “accredited investors,” people with enough income or assets that they can afford to make mistakes.
 If you’re an average investor and are offered an unregistered investment, it’s a warning sign that you should avoid it.

-Unregistered investments do not have to abide by certain laws and regulations that protect investors.
+Unregistered investments do not have to abide by the same securities laws and regulations that protect investors investing in publicly-traded stocks or bonds.
 So unless you’re a professional investor, consider sticking to traditionally regulated securities.